 How to Buy Polkadot (DOT) in the UK

-With Binance, it’s possible to buy Polkadot (DOT) at the real exchange rate without paying high trading fees (max 0.1%).
+With Coinbase Pro, it’s possible to buy Polkadot (DOT) at the real exchange rate without paying high trading fees (max 0.5%).
 Just deposit GBP with a UK bank transfer, wait an hour or two, and then you can buy any supported cryptocurrency on this exchange.

-This means that you don’t have to faff around with converting your GBP into something like Tether (USDT), and then exchanging that for Polkadot (DOT).
+You’re also able to buy Polkadot (DOT) directly with GBP on Coinbase Pro.
+This means that you don’t have to faff around with converting your GBP into something like Tether (USDT), and then exchanging that for Polkadot (DOT) – which is what you’ll have to do on some alternative cryptocurrency exchanges.

-If you’ve never used Binance before, there’s a great mobile app you can download to your phone.
+If you’ve never used Coinbase Pro before, there’s a great mobile app you can download to your phone.
 It’s simple and easy-to-use – which is perfect if you’re new to the wonderful world of cryptocurrency.
-Unfortunately, you will need to jump on a computer and log in to their website to deposit GBP.
+However, you might need to jump on a computer and log in to their website to complete this entire process.Coinbase WebsiteBest Cryptocurrency Exchanges

 #2.
 Kraken [Cryptocurrency Exchange]

-Kraken is a cryptocurrency exchange that’ll be a decade old next year.
+Kraken is a cryptocurrency exchange that’ll be a decade old soon.

 And over the last couple of years, it has continued to get better.
 They’ve added support for more cryptocurrencies, added support for GBP deposits, and much more.